corda/corda/docs/source/serialization.rst

         static method responsible for returning the singleton instance.
     #.
 Instance internalizing support.
 We will add support for identifying classes that should be resolved against an instances map to avoid
         creating many duplicate instances that are equal.
 Similar to ``String.intern()``.
-    #.
-Enum evolution support.
-We *may* introduce an annotation that can be applied to an enum element to indicate that
-        if an unrecognised enum entry is deserialized from a newer version of the code, it should be converted to that element in the older version of the code.
-This is dependent on identifying a suitable use case, since it does mutate the data when transported to another node, which could be considered hazardous.

 ..
 Type Evolution: